-Today’s Canadian Ice Service chart shows 44 icebergs in our vicinity, but I’m pretty sure that everybody in St. John’s noticed only one of them, the one that almost moved into the Narrows:
+While today’s Canadian Ice Service chart shows 44 icebergs in our vicinity, I’m pretty sure that everybody in St. John’s noticed only 1 of them, the one that almost moved into the Narrows:

-I’m pretty sure too, that this iceberg will be a strong contender for the year’s most often photographed iceberg.
-Not because it was special, it looked rather plain, like a big white Dorito.
+It’s a good bet that this iceberg will be the year’s most often photographed iceberg.
+Not because it was special, it was rather flat and plain, like a big white Dorito.
 No, this iceberg distinguished itself by something it did: it was the first iceberg of the season to really ‘hit’ the coast, and it managed to do this just below Signal Hill, on a Sunday.

 Enter a ‘ship’.
-A small vessel zoomed around the berg for a bit, giving me something to work with.
+A small coastguard vessel zoomed around the berg for a bit, giving me something to work with:

-Let’s say, by the size of the operator, that this boat is about 7 metres long.
-Taking that measurement I calculate this iceberg is an average of 7 metres tall and about 270 metres long on the long side, quite a berg!
+Let’s say, by the size of the operator, that this boat is about 7 m long.
+Taking that measurement I estimate this iceberg is an average of 7 m tall and about 270 m long on the long side, quite a berg after all!

-After these crowded places, it was time for a bird’s eye view: I headed up Deadmans Bay Path.
-The trail uphill was as slippery as slippery gets, ice flowed down every corner, making the ascent difficult to say the least.
+After these crowded places, it was time for a better view from the East Coast Trail, so I headed up Deadmans Bay Path.
+The trail uphill was as slippery as slippery gets, ice flowed down every corner, making the ascent difficult to say the least:

 When I made it op top I decided it was all well worth it though.
 First and foremost, I saw the iceberg, properly: